 Enterprise applications, including those dedicated to enterprise resource planning, supply chain management and even project management, and are largely based on the principles of business process improvement.
 A process can best be understood as a set of activities and tasks that managers group together to meet internal or external client demands.
 Processes thus have four defining characteristics: their origin can be detected in an organization’s recognition of a client need for a product, service or information, they consume resources, and they have a set cost and produce a benefice that ideally meets the clients’ needs.

 Improving business processes requires tracking inefficiencies in how an organization captures market demand, supply or measurement.
-How are an organizational activities and tasks executed to capture client demands?
+How are organizational activities and tasks executed to capture client demands?
 How can an organization improve its capacity to deliver products and services?
 How does the organization capture and evaluate costs and benefits?
 Enterprise applications provide responses to these fundamental questions in allowing management to map the current state of existing processes, implement best practices around ideal designs of how these processes should work, and measure organizational progress to these goals.

-The resulting ‘process-centric” view of the organization is often a weak approximation of the reality of business practice, and as such limits the usefulness of enterprise applications.
-One reason for this is that business process improvement was originally designed for organizations producing standardized physical goods, modeling processes around personalized services and/or information delivery has proven a much more difficult assignment.
+The resulting ‘process-centric” view of the organization is often a weak approximation of the reality of business practice and as such limits the usefulness of enterprise applications.
+One reason for this is that business process improvement was originally designed for organizations producing standardized physical goods, modelling processes around personalized services and/or information delivery has proven a much more difficult assignment.
 Implementing business processes assumes that management (or their business partners) understand where an industry or a market is headed, an assumption that is sorely tested today in industries ranging from information services to banking to telecommunications.

-Moreover, the notion of “best practices” which assumes that there is “one best way” to build product or deliver services has been widely disputed in organizations that have traditionally put a premium on company culture, customization, and understanding individual customer needs.
+Moreover, the notion of “best practices” which assumes that there is “one best way” to build a product or deliver services has been widely disputed in organizations that have traditionally put a premium on company culture, customization, and understanding individual customer needs.
 Finally, improving business processes assumes that the employees and managers involved in the targeted processes agree with organizational objectives, and are willing and able to follow organizational guidelines.
 In many situations, even this assumption is contested by those that prefer focusing on the realities of their organization and their market (i.e. getting the job done) than complying to unrealistic or unworkable company procedures.
 For all of these reasons, “process-centric” software most often offers management a highly distorted view of the realities of the workplace.

 One value proposition of such network-centric applications is to shift the focus of attention away from an ideal set of activities and tasks (what we “should” be doing) to how employees and managers actually get things done (what they “are” doing).
-A second insight of a network based view of business is the understanding that networks are self-structuring; people seek to work with those their share their goals, passions and beliefs.
-A third point of interest is understanding the importance of “non-structured” data, just because we can’t get passions, trust and know-how into a spreadsheet doesn’t mean they don’t largely influence the way we work.
+A second insight of a network-based view of business is the understanding that networks are self-structuring; people seek to work with those their share their goals, passions and beliefs.
+The third point of interest in understanding the importance of “non-structured” data, just because we can’t get passions, trust and know-how into a spreadsheet doesn’t mean they don’t largely influence the way we work.
 Finally, this line of inquiry reminds us that business is essentially a human activity; technology’s role in business is limited to understanding, uncovering and eventually enhancing the human interaction that defines the nature of “work”.
 For management and their business partners, these propositions constitute powerful levers to improve the value of information technology.

 None-the-less, there certainly is a considerable amount of work to be done before applications like LinkedIn or Facebook help managers improve their jobs, organizations and careers.
 The metaphors of “avatars”, “friends” and “connections” don’t easily translate into the realities of either commerce or industry.
 The personal information, photos, and videos available in social media today are certainly interesting, but often of little use in driving a business forward.
-These applications today are largely hard coded; it is difficult or often impossible for end-users to enrich either the information or the software.
+These applications today are largely hardcoded; it is difficult or often impossible for end-users to enrich either the information or the software.
 These applications capture data on how end-users wish to see themselves, rather than how they actually practice business (or anything else…).
 Most importantly, these virtual networks don’t elucidate today the passions, beliefs, and goals that define how individual professional networks operate.
 If network-centric applications provide a glance of how the future of enterprise applications can improve business practice, these images need to be brought into focus.